Danny Etling: Atlanta Falcons

 On August 14, 2019, Etling was claimed off waivers by the Atlanta Falcons.
 He no longer was making the transition to wide receiver and switched back to full time quarterback.
-He was waived on August 31, 2019, and was signed to the practice squad the next day.
+He was waived on August 31, and was signed to the practice squad the next day.
 On October 26, after an injury to starter Matt Ryan, Etling was promoted to the active roster as the team's backup quarterback ahead of their Week 8 matchup.
 He was waived on October 28, and re-signed to the practice squad.
-On December 30, 2019, Etling was signed to a reserve/future contract.
+On December 30, the team signed Etling to a reserve/future contract.

 Etling was placed on the reserve/COVID-19 list by the Falcons on July 31, 2020, and was activated five days later.
 On August 17, the Falcons waived Etling.

-Seattle Seahawks (first stint)
+Seattle Seahawks

 On August 18, 2020, Etling was claimed off waivers by the Seattle Seahawks.
-On September 5, 2020, Etling was waived from the Seahawks, and signed to the team's practice squad the next day.
+On September 5, Etling was waived from the Seahawks, and signed to the team's practice squad the next day.
 On January 11, 2021, Etling signed a reserve/futures contract with the Seahawks.
-He was waived on August 1, 2021.
+He was waived on August 1.